gicheonkang/prograsp/README.md

 **[ICRA 2024][6] ([Paper][1])**
 </div>

 This repository contains the pytorch implementation for the ICRA'24 paper titled "PROGrasp: Pragmatic Human-Robot Communication for Object Grasping".
-The repository is now under construction, we will release the source code soon.
+The repository is now under construction, and we will release the source code soon.